-Plasma cells are generally short-lived cells except for a very few of them, perhaps 1 percent or 2 percent of them, which will become memory cells—very important cells.
-Those cells are going to go dormant and hide out somewhere in the lymphatic system, maybe in the spleen, in the bone marrow, or in the lymphatics.
-If ever the invader is seen again, it’s going to be released immediately because of the memory.
-If at some point later—a few weeks or a lifetime later in some cases—you get a second exposure, your memory cells are already there.
-They don’t have to go through the process of getting activated, and you get an immediate response called the anamnestic response.
+Plasma cells are generally short-lived cells.
+Perhaps 1 to 2 percent of them will become memory cells.
+Those cells become dormant and hide out somewhere in the lymphatic system, maybe in the spleen, or in the bone marrow.
+If ever the invader is seen again, these memory cells will be released immediately because of the memory.
+If at some point later—a few weeks or a lifetime later in some cases—you experience a second exposure, your memory cells are already there.
+They don’t have to go through the process of activation, and there is an immediate response called the anamnestic response.
 This is an accelerated response, which in many cases will wipe out the invader before you even develop a symptom.
-That’s the humoral-mediated response, the antibody response.
+That’s the humoral-mediated response or the antibody response.

 In the humoral-mediated response, the actual molecules are called immunoglobulins.
-They are globulins because they are big, complex protein molecules in the immune system.
-They are complex glycoprotein, sugar and protein, and they’re produced by the plasma cell.
+They are globulins because they are large, complex protein molecules in the immune system.
+They are complex glycoprotein, sugar, and protein, and they’re produced by the plasma cell.

-They’re all designated with an Ig name, and the first one that’s very important is called IgG.
-It represents most of the circulating antibodies in the body, roughly 80 percent.
-It is a neutralizing antibody for bacterial toxins and viruses, and it’s important because it crosses the placental membrane.
-So, the mother can give these to the fetus for protection for about six months of the fetus’s life, and that way the fetus’s immune system has time to catch up and do some building up of its own antibodies.
+They’re all designated with an Ig name.
+The first, most important of these is IgG.
+It represents most of the circulating antibodies in the body at roughly 80 percent.
+It is a neutralizing antibody for bacterial toxins and viruses.
+It’s also important because it crosses the placental membrane to allow the mother to give these immunities to the fetus for protection for about six months of the fetus’s life, giving the fetus’s immune system time to catch up and build up some of its own antibodies.

-Then there’s IgA, which is synthesized in the surface of the lining of your intestine, what they call GALT—gut associated lymphoid tissue.
-It is secreted so it’s really part of that physical barrier.
-It’s molecular, but it’s on the surface.
-It’s trying to act before things get in.
+Next is IgA, which is synthesized on the surface of the lining of your intestine, what they call GALT—gut-associated lymphoid tissue.
+It is secreted and part of that physical barrier.
+It’s molecular but works on the surface to act before things get in.

-There is a monomer called IgD, which is a surface antibody on the B lymphocytes.
+IgD is a monomer, which is a surface antibody on the B lymphocytes.
 Together with another one called IgM, they interact and they can cause suppression.
 It may be an immunoregulatory molecule—very little is known about this molecule.

-Finally, we have IgM, which is the first antibody synthesized by babies, the first one to appear in the blood stream.
-It’s very critical that IgM occurs so early because it’s confined to the blood stream for infection against blood-borne bacteria or pathogens, which are very, very threatening to babies; babies do better with viruses.
+Finally, there is IgM, which is the first antibody synthesized by babies, and the first one to appear in the bloodstream.
+It’s very critical that IgM occurs early because it’s confined to the bloodstream for infection against blood-borne bacteria or pathogens, which are very, very threatening to babies; babies do better with viruses.
 For example, babies who get polio are never as sick or usually not as sick as adults who get polio.
-But, with bacteria, babies get very sick and IgM antibodies are critical for their defense.
-IgM causes agglutination—things stick together so they can be eaten up by phagocytes and taken away.
+But with bacteria, babies get very sick and IgM antibodies are critical for their defense.
+IgM causes agglutination—things stick together so they can be eaten by phagocytes and taken away.